How to become an Operator

 Below is the template you can use to override and replace the contents of your config file with.
 You can copy this snippet or download the JSON file.

-- This is the Mumbai configuration.
-If you want to participate in the incentivized testnets, use the testnet configuration.
+- This is the Amoy configuration.
+If you want to participate with real tokens, use the Mainnet configuration.

 {